 "V3" refers to version 3 of the Blazemeter UI and testing architecture, which is now legacy and has been deprecated since the release of V4.
 V3 was built around a distributed JMeter architecture in which all tests consisted of a JMeter console for managing tests plus JMeter engines for actually executing load.

 "V4" refers to the current version 4 of the Blazemeter UI and testing architecture.
-Whereas V3 was JMeter-based, V4 is build atop the Taurus architecture, which includes major performance improvements and enhancements.
-V4 is console-less and better allows for executing multiple types of tests, including JMeter, Selenium, Grinder, Locust, and more.
+Whereas V3 was JMeter-based, V4 is built atop the Taurus architecture, which includes major performance improvements and enhancements.
+V4 is console-less and better allows for executing multiple types of tests, including JMeter, Selenium, K6, Locust, Vegeta and more.
 (All test types supported by Taurus or supported by JMeter.).
-V4 is sometimes also referred to as New Test Create (NTC).

 A Virtual Private Cloud (VPC) is an on-demand configurable pool of shared computing resources allocated within a public cloud environment, providing a certain level of isolation between the different organizations using the resources.